 9. Aplastic anemias with bone marrow or stem cell transplantation.

-Some conditions are specifically addressed in the SSA’s Listing of Impairments.
+Some conditions are specifically addressed in the SSA’s Listing of Impairments under section 7.00 Hematological Disorders

-If you have one of these hematological conditions and are just looking to see whether you qualify for disability benefits with the Social Security Administration, call Pensacola Social Security disability attorney like Nick A. Ortiz.
-He represents Social Security disability claimants nationwide and he has experience handling claims for hematological conditions.
+If you have one of these conditions and are just looking to see whether you qualify for disability benefits with the Social Security Administration, call Pensacola Social Security Disability attorney, Nick A. Ortiz.
+Mr. Ortiz represents Social Security Disability claimants nationwide and he has experience handling claims for hematological conditions.
 Call (888) 321-8131 for a free case evaluation.